Haemophilus Influenzae Type b (Hib)

 18 months to 5 years, if needed as a "catch-up" dose

 Children younger than 6 weeks of age should not receive the Hib vaccine.
 Children who have a moderate to severe illness with or without a fever should wait until they are well to receive the Hib vaccine.
 Children who should not receive Hib include those who have had a severe reaction to Hib vaccine.
-Your child's health care provider will advise you on the vaccine in these and other situations.
+Your child's healthcare provider will advise you on the vaccine in these and other situations.

 What are the risks from Hib vaccine?

-A vaccine, like any medication, is capable of causing serious problems, such as severe allergic reactions.
+A vaccine, like any medicine, is capable of causing serious problems, such as severe allergic reactions.
 The risk of Hib causing serious harm or death is very small.
 Most people who get the Hib vaccine do not have any problems with it.
 Some minor problems may include: